RR Lyrae-based Distances for 39 Nearby Dwarf Galaxies Calibrated to Gaia eDR3

-In this paper, we combine the wealth of literature RR Lyrae data for nearby dwarf galaxies, and updated parallaxes from \textit{Gaia} eDR3 for metal-poor RR Lyrae in the Milky Way (MW), with a hierarchical Bayesian approach in order to measure uniform RR Lyrae-based distances to 38 galaxies in and around the LG.
+In this paper, we combine the wealth of literature RR Lyrae data for nearby dwarf galaxies, and updated parallaxes from \textit{Gaia} eDR3 for metal-poor RR Lyrae in the Milky Way (MW), with a hierarchical Bayesian approach in order to measure uniform RR Lyrae-based distances to 39 galaxies in and around the LG.
 The final result is a set of distances that are on the same scale, anchored to geometric distances from \textit{Gaia}, and have uniformly determined uncertainties that includes co-variances between galaxy distances.
 This approach and the resulting distances represent a step toward self-consistent distances for all low-mass galaxies in the local Universe that are anchored to a common and modern distance scale.

 This paper is organized as follows.
 We describe the LG RR Lyrae data from the literature and the \textit{Gaia} RR Lyrae data and associated optical photometry in \S \ref{sec:data}.
 In \S \ref{sec:method}, we describe the hierarchical model used to measure galaxy distances.
 We apply our model and present the results in \S \ref{sec:results}.
 We compare our results to published literature distances and distance anchors based on theoretical models of RR Lyrae, discuss caveats and assumptions, and provide updates to cartography of nearby galaxies in \S \ref{sec:discussion}.
 In \S \ref{sec:conclusions} we summarize our main findings.